Why Recognition of Prior Learning Applications Are Tripling Year On Year

-Those Australian’s may have yet to jump aboard a fast-moving train, picking up skilled workers right across the country in the last 5 years, which has seen applications for Recognition of Prior Learning at Asset Training Australia alone triple in this time.
+Those Australian’s may have yet to jump aboard a fast-moving train that is picking up skilled workers right across the country in the last 10 years.
+The desire for non-school qualifications has seen applications for Recognition of Prior Learning at Asset College alone triple in this time.

 Why RPL is trending right now

-Susan Shortland, a veteran to the recognition of prior learning process at Asset Training Australia has some ideas on why RPL is trending right now.
+Susan Shortland, a veteran to the recognition of prior learning process at Asset College has some ideas on why RPL is trending right now.

 ‘The employment market has changed a lot in the past 40 years, with workers now taking responsibility for their own training and personal development, and employers expecting a complete package from the day you arrive.
 Qualifications are now being considered more beneficial than experience because experience is so hard to prove.
 But, developments in the education sector now allow us ‘oldies but goodies’ to validate our decades of experience with actual real life qualifications through RPL.’

-Craig Tyson, RPL Assessor for Asset Training Australia agrees that those already within the workforce want some recognition for their achievements, without having to put the time and money into study.
+Henry Winzar, RPL Assessor for Asset College agrees that those already within the workforce want some recognition for their achievements, without having to put the time and money into study.

 ‘RPL is not only used for qualification recognition but skills recognition also.
 Depending on the level of evidence that the candidate has available their options for RPL are vast and they may not even know that they are eligible to receive certain qualifications.
 RPL helps candidates turn their skills into a transferable qualification that will stay with them for life’.